trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 [^12]:  On the figure of the "Tierfreund", cf. Wessely, Christina. _Löwenbaby._ Berlin: Matthes & Seitz, 2019; Klothmann, Nastasja. _Gefühlswelten im Zoo: Eine Emotionsgeschichte 1900-1945_.
 Bielefeld: transcript, 2015: 201-220.

 [^13]: Anonymous letter to the Management of the Zoological Garden Berlin, 11.04.1960, AZGB O 0/1/112.
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^14]: Cf. "Falsche Tierliebe". _Gießener Anzeiger_, 16.04.1960.
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^15]: Wessely, Christina. _Löwenbaby._ Berlin: Matthes & Seitz, 2019: 59.
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^16]: Klös, Heinz-Georg. _Wegweiser durch den Zoologischen Garten Berlin 1961_.
 Berlin: Aktien-Verein des Zoologischen Gartens zu Berlin 1961: 8.
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^17]: Zoological Garden Berlin to M. Günther, 06.04.1959, AZGB Tierkorrespondenz 1.1.1959-30.9.1959 (unerschlossen).
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^18]: M. Hingst to the Zoological Garden Berlin, 12.07.1960, AZGB O 1/2/81.
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^19]: Anonymous letter to the Management of the Zoological Garden Berlin, 08.08.1966, AZGB O 0/1/224.
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^20]: A. Irmler to Heinz-Georg Klös, 21.09.1959, AZGB O 1/2/80.
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^21]: Beatz, H. "Der Zoo wird entgittert". _Morgenpost Berlin_, 22.02.1930.
 The shift was an international phenomenon.
 In the London Zoo, for instance, the biologist Julian Huxley, who became zoo director in 1936, advocated the dismantling of fences.
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^22]: Heck, Lutz. _Führer durch den Zoologischen Garten zu Berlin 1931_, Berlin: Aktien-Verein des Zoologischen Gartens zu Berlin, 1931: 5.
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^23]: Heck, Lutz. _Wegweiser durch den Zoologischen Garten Berlin_.
 Berlin: Aktien-Verein des Zoologischen Gartens zu Berlin, 1936.

 [^24]: Cf. Heinroth, Katharina. _Der Zoologische Garten Berlin.
 Zweiter Bericht und Wegweiser nach dem Kriege 1956._ Berlin: Aktien-Verein des Zoologischen Gartens zu Berlin, 1956: 8.

 [^25]: E. von Bongardt to the Management of the Zoological Garden Berlin, 01.10.1959, AZGB O 1/2/81.
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^26]: H.-G. Klös to C. Hübner, 13.05.1959, AZGB O 1/2/80.
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^27]: 40th Conference of Central European Zoological Gardens in Breslau from 23 to 25 August 1928, AZGB V 1/10.
-Direct quotes have been translated into English for clarity’s sake.
+Direct quotes have been translated into English for clarity's sake.

 [^28]: Exceptions today are petting zoos.
 Formerly, this was done by "Tierkinderzoos", "animal children's zoos".